 Meet Our “Squadron” of Instructors on Our Team

+We want you to know who we are!
 The following bios provide a peek at the diverse and talented group of individuals that make Teen Driving Solutions the very best place for your teen to acquire the skills and knowledge they need to handle a car safely, even in an emergency.

 EVERY ONE OF US is a volunteer, and every one of us is committed to the singular goal of reducing motor vehicles crashes as the number one cause of death and injury among our nation’s teens and young adults.

 Brian is the consummate “car guy”.
 Some say he learned to drive a race car before he learned how to shave.
 He has participated in countless High-Performance Driver Events (HPDE) over the years, most recently graduating from Ron Fellows Corvette C7 Racing School.